w3c/wot-architecture/proposals/security_and_privacy.md

 ### 9. [Does this specification allow an origin access to aspects of a user’s local computing environment?](https://www.w3.org/TR/security-privacy-questionnaire/#local-device)

-No, in general, if we interpret the origin as a WoT Server, the user's local computing environment a WoT Client that retreives content from that WoT Server.
+**No**, in general, if we interpret the origin as a WoT Server, the user's local computing environment a WoT Client that retreives content from that WoT Server.
 There is no executable content